-Pam Brown enters her third year as Director of Basketball Operations for the Marquette women’s basketball program.
+Pam Brown enters her fifth year as Director of Basketball Operations for the Marquette women’s basketball program.
 In this role she is responsible for managing the scheduling and equipment for the program, oversees the video coordinator and is the scouting coordinator.
 She also serves as statistical analyst for Marquette and oversees the managers and practice players.
 Brown also serves as the Marquette Women’s Basketball Camp Director.

 Brown spent four seasons as the assistant coach for the Stetson women’s basketball program and worked primarily with the post players.
 Stetson posted its fifth straight 20-win season in 2014-15, compiling a 23-8 record overall.
 The Hatters won 11 non-conference games for the time ever, and the 23 wins overall tied for the third-winningest season in school history.
 Three Hatters were named First-Team All-Conference for the second year in a row, including the league's Defensive Player of the Year, Amber Porter.

 Under Brown's tutelage, Porter earned Atlantic Sun Freshman of the Year honors, First Team All-Conference honors, and Collegeinsider.com Mid-Major Freshman of the Year in 2013-14.